2018

 Final Designs

-The final designs clarified roles, reduced friction, and guided past and potential providers to action.
-Key improvements included restructuring the landing experience, dedicated Intern and Provider pages, A structured onboarding flow, a digital internship request form, and extension request pathway.
+The final designs clarified roles, reduced friction, and guided both past and potential providers toward action.

 AFTER